Martinhdeez/project-manager/README.md

 -The objective of this application is give to user a better organization on his own projects and he can save all his plans and do a following of his projects there.

--TO OPEN this file you have to use XAMMP and import the database in your localhost/phpmyadamin.
+-TO OPEN this project you have to use XAMMP and import the database in your localhost/phpmyadamin.

 -This app mostly has been developed in php and it has a structure similar to the model MVC.